VA3HDL/hamdashboard/README.md

 Check the updated demos too!

+### 2025.01.26 Changelog:

+- Fixed a bug with the "Export to config.js file" button that was saving the "default" values instead of saving the current settings displayed on the page.
+- Thanks to Dave WB5NHL for reporting this issue to me.

 ### 2025.01.24 Changelog:

 - Merged the settings.html page into the main hamdash.html page for maintenance and upgrade simplification